Lower Chichester Township, Pennsylvania

 Lower Chichester Township is a township in Delaware County, Pennsylvania, United States.
 The population was 3,469 at the 2010 census.
 It contains the census designated place of Linwood.

 History

-The first mention of Chichester township is on June 27, 1683 when Willard Hughes was appointed constable of "Chichester liberty".
+The first mention of Chichester township is on June 27, 1683, when William Hewes was appointed constable of "Chichester liberty".

-On March 1, 1919 part of Lower Chichester Township was incorporated as the borough of Trainer.
+On March 1, 1919, part of Lower Chichester Township was incorporated as the borough of Trainer.

 Geography

 The township is in southern Delaware County and is bordered by Upper Chichester Township to the north, the borough of Trainer to the east, the borough of Marcus Hook to the southeast, and New Castle County, Delaware, to the southwest.
 The southwest border is part of the 12-mile circle border between Delaware and Pennsylvania.
 Linwood, a census-designated place, occupies the eastern half of the township and has nearly all of the township's population.